thecuriousvector/road_sign_detection_classification_prediction/detection/README.md

 Replace the visualisation_utils.py file from the tensorflow_modules/ folder with the actual file in the python's site-packages folder.
 We've added the code for generating the coordinates for the boxes generated after detection.

 ## Step 2
-Edit the test.txt in utils/filenames folder to include the folder path of the images you wish to perform detection on.
+Edit the folder path in the "Run_models_on_new_images_Ramya.ipynb" file to include the images you wish to perform detection on.

 ## Step 3
 The slurm script for performing detection is provided in scripts/ folder.
 Modify according to your needs and run the sbatch.

+The total time for prediction is 30.67 hours.
+But we parallelized the process by running multiple slurs jobs.